 The growth of e-commerce and alcohol sales

-Labels now visit China to train bar staff and management at selected locations about the range and variety of Whisky’s on offer.
-This is to offer a specialized, expert led service at the best bars, Shanghai’s bund has become the epicentre of luxury drinking in China.
+Labels now visit China to train bar staff and management at selected locations about the range and variety of Whiskey on offer.
+This is to offer a specialized, expert led service at the best bars, Shanghai’s bund has become the epicenter of luxury drinking in China.

 How to grow a new Whisky Label in China?